kornesh/grab-challenge/README.md

 4206320    5   0.989583 -0.502925  0.0903963   0.85959  0.011935
 4206321    5   0.989583 -0.503887  0.0848656   0.85959  0.003414
 ```

+This challenge allows us to look-back up to 14 days or at least `(14 * 24 * 60) / 15 = 1344` intervals.
+This is the lower limit, `past-steps >= 1344`, since each interval can have multiple series from different `geohash6` locations, as long as it's within the 14 days window.
+However, for this model, even with just 6 features below, I was only able to train `past-steps = 100` anything above that resulted in out-of-memory error, even on `BASIC_TPU`.

 ## Architecture
 I haven't really spend much time on experiementing with different architectures.
 The current one looks like this